lukadev-0/util.luau/docs/reference/future.md

 Creates a future and spawns the function in a new thread.
 The future will resolve with the result of the function.

+Throwing inside of the function will lead to undefined behavior.

 #### Example

 ```lua